unisys12/Scroller/readme.txt

 For the hairier stuff
 1) Use jQuery to adjust offset of scroll dynamically.
 I would guess by counting the number of lines in the UL?
 Counting LI's will not work, since each list item could be a different height or number of lines.
 Not sure how to go about that yet.
+2) Read up on the Twitter API and others to see how to go about acccessing their content.
+Might have to go back through jQuery in 30 Days by Jeffery Way.
+He covers twitter there, but a lot may have changed since then.